MagsMagnoli/fourthwall-js/README.md

-# FourthWall npm package
+# Fourthwall npm package

-This is an npm package for interacting with the FourthWall platform.
+This is an npm package for interacting with the Fourthwall platform.
 It is written in typescript.

 ## Installation